 In addition, our experience makes us well placed to offer a full spectrum of sexual health training, including domestic violence, abortion and supporting parents to talk to their children about sex and relationships.
 Our broad experience of training within different agencies means that we can also offer settings in such diverse subjects as team building, group facilitation and supervision.
 We can also plan bespoke training on request.

-We pride ourselves on meeting and exceeding the minimum training standards set out by the Bristol Safeguarding Children Board.
+We pride ourselves on meeting and exceeding the minimum training standards set out by the Keeping Bristol Safe Partnership

 Recommended Learning Outcomes for Foundation Child Protection Training